 Shall Be vs Should Be

-The difference between shall be and should be is their tense.
+The difference between shall be and should be their tense.
 Shall be is used in the future continuous tense.
 When be is used along with shall, it explains and conveys the uncertainty and the ambiguity involved in the sentences, whereas should be doesn’t convey doubt.
 Instead, it gives a proper order or a concrete meaning.

-Shall be when used in a sentence expresses the uncertainty.
+Shall be, when used in a sentence, expresses the uncertainty.
 For example, We shall be playing the piano.
 This sentence conveys more than a single meaning.

 Comparison Table

-Tense | ‘Shall be’ is used in the future tense, especially in the future continuous tense. | It is used in the present participle tense. |
+Tense‘Shall be’ is used in the future tense, especially in the future continuous tense.
+It is used in the present participle tense.

-Decision making | ‘Shall be’ suggests ambiguity, doubts, and uncertainty. | Usage of ‘should be‘ conveys the concrete meaning, condition, or, more likely, an order. |
+Decision making ‘Shall be’ suggests ambiguity, doubts, and uncertainty.
+The usage of ‘should be‘ conveys the concrete meaning, condition, or, more likely, order.

-Permission | ‘Shall be ‘ is used to request, where the person poses the question with doubts and uncertainty, and it sounds like a polite request. | ‘Should be ‘ is rather used to confirm something.
-It might sound impolite. |
+Permission‘Shall be ‘ is used to request, where the person poses the question with doubts and uncertainty, and it sounds like a polite request.
+‘Should be ‘ is instead used to confirm something.
+It might sound impolite.

-Interrogation | It is used to pose questions to confirm other possibilities.
-For example, Shall the students be using a pencil to write the test? | It is used to confirm information that does not have multiple possibilities.
-For example, should the students be using a pencil to write the test? |
+Interrogation It is used to pose questions to confirm other possibilities.
+For example, will the students use a pencil to write the test?
+It is used to confirm information that does not have multiple possibilities.
+For example, should the students use a pencil to write the test?

-Certainty | ‘Shall be ‘ when used in sentences do not express certainty. | ‘Should be ‘ when used in a sentence conveys sheer certainty. |
+Certainty‘Shall be ‘does not express certainty when used in sentences.
+‘Should be ‘ when used in a sentence conveys sheer certainty.

 What is Shall Be?